muratk5n/thirdwave/en/README.md

 Kirkuk - major oil production center.

-The loss of Kirkuk then became a PUK-KDP sore spot; PUK reportedly left the fight, KDP was gung-ho on keeping it, and lost.
+The loss of Kirkuk then became a PUK-KDP sore spot; PUK reportedly left the fight, KDP was gung-ho, and lost.
 Major loss of face for KRG especially KDP.
 Papa Barzani resigned after that one.

 ---